-How to grant a remote access to a single MySQL database
+How to grant remote access to a single MySQL database

-This article will guide you how to grant a remote access to a single MySQL database that is located on our shared server, without revealing hosting account password.
+This article will guide you how to grant remote access to a single MySQL database that is located on our shared server without revealing full hosting account access.

 To set up this kind of access, follow the steps below:

 1. Log into your cPanel account.

 2. Go to the Software/Services section > Softaculous:

 3. Use the search bar on your left to find the script you need - phpMyAdmin.